tornado4444/ROTATE_TRIANGLE_CONSOLE/README.md

     return j * sin(A) * cos(B) - k * cos(A) * cos(B) - i * sin(B);
 }
 ```
-Calculate the Z coordinate after all rotations(with the help formula)
+Calculate the Z coordinate after all rotations(with the help formula).

+# THE RESULT(Servet Gulnaroglu)